kalliste/seL4-c89/PLAN.md

 # Plan: Replace `kernel_all.c` Aggregation with Wrapper-Based Translation Units

 ## Background and Constraints
-- The preconfigured build script `replay_preconfigured_build.sh` currently generates `preconfigured/X64_verified/kernel_all.c` by feeding 56 source files through `tools/cpp_gen.sh` and then compiles that single translation unit into `kernel.elf` alongside the required assembly sources.【F:replay_preconfigured_build.sh†L40-L115】
+- The preconfigured build script `preconfigured/replay_preconfigured_build.sh` currently generates `preconfigured/X64_verified/kernel_all.c` by feeding 56 source files through `tools/cpp_gen.sh` and then compiles that single translation unit into `kernel.elf` alongside the required assembly sources.【F:preconfigured/replay_preconfigured_build.sh†L40-L115】
 - `kernel_all_pp_prune.c` inside `preconfigured/X64_verified/` shows the result of the preprocessing stage, where every original `.c` file is pulled in through `#line` directives.
 Static functions from different modules therefore coexist inside one translation unit, which masks cross-file linkage boundaries.【F:preconfigured/X64_verified/kernel_all_pp_prune.c†L1-L20】
 - The goal is to organize these static functions so that each module once again has its own translation unit while preserving internal linkage semantics.
 To avoid editing upstream sources directly, we will introduce wrapper `.c` files under `preconfigured/X64_verified/` that include the canonical sources and, when necessary, provide exported shim symbols.

 ## High-Level Objectives
 1. Mirror the layout of the original `src/` tree (and any other contributing trees such as `libsel4`) inside `preconfigured/X64_verified/` without duplicating logic.
 2. Ensure every module that currently feeds into `kernel_all.c` builds as an isolated translation unit while retaining its `static` helpers.
-3. Update `replay_preconfigured_build.sh` to compile the wrapper units instead of `kernel_all.c`, and make sure any generated artifacts (e.g., `kernel_all_copy.c`) still receive the content they expect.
+3. Update `preconfigured/replay_preconfigured_build.sh` to compile the wrapper units instead of `kernel_all.c`, and make sure any generated artifacts (e.g., `kernel_all_copy.c`) still receive the content they expect.
 4. Verify that the preconfigured build still completes successfully and produces an identical (or acceptably close) `kernel.elf`.

 ## Detailed Steps

 ### 1. Inventory the Aggregated Sources
-- Parse the long `tools/cpp_gen.sh` invocation in `replay_preconfigured_build.sh` to record the canonical ordering of the source files.
-This ordering can affect inlined `static` functions and macro side effects, so capture it verbatim for reference when introducing wrappers.【F:replay_preconfigured_build.sh†L63-L115】
+- Parse the long `tools/cpp_gen.sh` invocation in `preconfigured/replay_preconfigured_build.sh` to record the canonical ordering of the source files.
+This ordering can affect inlined `static` functions and macro side effects, so capture it verbatim for reference when introducing wrappers.【F:preconfigured/replay_preconfigured_build.sh†L63-L115】
 - Group the files by their top-level directory (`src/api`, `src/arch/x86`, `src/plat`, etc.) to help drive the mirrored directory creation under `preconfigured/X64_verified/`.
 - While scanning, note modules that already provide generated outputs (`default_domain.c`, etc.) so we can double-check that they exist at build time.